 The church of St Helen dates back to the twelfth century.
 It was one of only a few churches in the City to survive both the Great Fire of London of 1666 and The Blitz during World War II.
 In 1992 and 1993, however, St Helen’s was badly damaged by two IRA bombs that were set off nearby.
 The roof of the building was lifted and one of the city’s largest medieval stained glass windows was shattered.
 The church has since been fully restored although many of the older monuments within it were entirely destroyed.
 It was designated a Grade I listed building on 4 January 1950.

 The purpose of the survey was to establish any voids present within the stone wall construction of St Helen’s church, Broadgate London.
-The North wall and part of the East wall were nominated for survey.
-The wall construction comprised a stone inner and outer leaf, with a rubble fill in-between; the total wall construction is approximately 900mm to 1m thick.
+The North wall and part of the East wall were nominated for the survey.
+The wall construction comprised a stone inner and outer leaf, with rubble fill in-between; the total wall construction is approximately 900mm to 1m thick.

 Ground Penetrating Radar was used to scan the walls; horizontal scan lines were collected at approximately 500mm centres.
 Equipment used: